neajul/Hosthandleiding/content/0-1_glossary.md

 # Glossary

-Much of this information has been taken from the simple English Wikipedia.
+Most of the information on this page has been taken from the simple English Wikipedia.
 It's a bit of an incomplete list and a work in progress.

 ## Booting